Low-maintenance dogs require occasional bathing and brushing.

 Chihuahuas come in short and long coat types.
 Both hair types shed a moderate amount, but you’ll notice it much more with dogs with longer hair.

-Brushing a few times a week will keep excessive shedding to a minimum.
-And thankfully, due to their small size, it’s easy to control their shedding coat.
+Brushing a few times a week will minimize excessive shedding.
+Thankfully, due to their small size, it’s easy to control their shedding coat.

 4. Dachshund